Can you believe that it is almost time to get out the seeds to start our spring gardens?

 Well, thankfully, people started getting creative in ways to save money, and they shared their thoughts.
 Instead of having to purchase a bunch of seed starter trays, you can make your own paper mache seed starter pots.

 According to the tutorial, this is a great way to reuse old cereal boxes.
-But if you have other cardboard boxes on hand you could re-use, then this would be a great way to upcycle items to create new items that you need and save money in the process in too.
+However, if you have other cardboard boxes on hand you could re-use, then this would be a great way to upcycle items to create new items that you need and save money in the process in too.

 2. Grow Under Shop Lights